 The army prevailed and consequently determined that the navy should run in a convoy of some 900 soldiers to Buka, while evacuating 700 aviation personnel, for constant bombing of Buka airfield had left it unserviceable since 1 November.
 So once again the navy agreed to create a destroyer transport force to allow the implementation of the army’s strategic thinking, and this convoy sailed on 25 November as the last 'Tokyo Express' operation.
 Under the command of Captain Kiyoto Kagawa, this Buka Reinforcement Unit comprised the destroyers Amagiri, Yugiri and Uzuki carrying troops, and the destroyers Onami and Makinami to escort them.

-Alerted to the Japanese movement by air reconnaissance, Halsey despatched two divisions of Captain Arleigh Burke’s Destroyer Squadron 23 to intercept the Buka Reinforcement Unit: this US force comprised Destroyer Division 45 (Charles Ausburne, Claxton and Dyson) under Burke’s direct command, and Destroyer Division 46 (Converse and Spence) under the command of Commander B. L. Austin, and the resulting engagement on 25 November was the Battle of Cape St George, so named for the extreme southern tip of New Ireland.
+Alerted to the Japanese movement by air reconnaissance, Halsey despatched two divisions of Captain Arleigh Burke’s Destroyer Squadron 23 to intercept the Buka Reinforcement Unit: this US force comprised Destroyer Division 45 (Charles Ausburne, Claxton and Dyson) under Burke’s direct command, and Destroyer Division 46 (Converse and Spence) under the command of Commander B. L. Austin, and the resulting engagement on 25 November was the Battle of Cape St George, so named for the extreme southern tip of New Ireland, and this was the last naval battle of the Solomon islands campaign.

 Amagiri, Uzuki and Yugiri landed their troops at Buka, took on the aviation personnel, and headed home at 00.45.
 But the two-destroyer screen was already running into trouble.
 The two US destroyer divisions were guarding the western entrance to the St George Channel.
 If an interception was made, Destroyer Division 45 could make a torpedo attack, covered by Destroyer Division 46, and then the two could reverse roles.
 The American ships made radar contact at 01.41, the Japanese ships spotted being the two escorting destroyers.
 Onami and Makinami were on the starboard side of Amagiri, Yugiri and Uzuki, headed to the west and well in advance of the transport destroyers.
 Charles Ausburne, Claxton and Dyson were the starboard column, and headed to the north, with Converse and Spence following off Destroyer Division 45’s port quarter.